- GENERAL INFORMATION

 CAMERA OBSCURA

 Long Island's camera obscura is located in its own building near the Marina at Mitchell Park on Front Street in Greenport.
-We are open by appointment only and weather permitting.
-For further information or an appointment please call 631-477-2200.
+Admission by donation.

 A camera obscura is a darkened room into which light enters through a small opening, projecting a live picture onto a screen.
 In a modern version, the view outside is reflected by a mirror through a lens, which projects it onto a viewing table.
 Looking down at the table one sees a living, two-dimensional image of the outside scene, in full color.
 The mirror can be rotated, so that, as it turns, one sees the view in all directions.
 The vibrant image promotes a feeling of serene detachment, reveals details otherwise overlooked, and enhances one's appreciation of the scenic beauty.
 Many viewers find the experience deeply moving, and almost all are fascinated by this magical new way of seeing.